 5. Divine-Beast - Only three of these monsters exist, the legendary Egyptian God Cards.
 They tend to be powerful, but require you to sacrifice three monsters to summon them.
 They also get their own unique attribute, Divine.

-6. Dragon - Likely the most popular type of monster.
+6. Dragon - Likely the most popular monster type.
 Usually have very high attack, and good defense.
 Effects often focus on inflicting damage to your opponent.
 As a drawback, many anti-Dragon cards exist, so be on guard.
-Dragons are variable in attribute.
-Use the Field Magic "Mountain" to support them.
+Dragons are variable in attribute, and you can review the best of the best here.

 7. Fairy - Angel and sprite-like monsters.
 Often have low attack and defense, but compensate with powerful effects.
 Fairies work well together, and their effects usually support each other.
 Very commonly are Light-attributed.
 Use the magic "The Sanctuary in the Sky" when harnessing Fairies.

 8. Fiend - Demonic creatures.
 Known for above average attack and defense.
 Fiends work well together, and many have strong effects - but you might have to pay some of your Life Points to use them.
 Most are of the Dark attribute.
 The magic card "Yami" will strengthen them.

 9. Fish - One of the rarest types.
 Similarly to Aqua, they often have low attack and defense.
 Many of them boast of powerful monster effects, but you often need to have multiple Fish monsters out to use them.
 Almost always Water-attributed.
 "Umi" boosts their power.

 10. Insect - A tricky type.
 Usually have low attack and defense, but utilize effects that will allow them to "swarm" by bringing out more Insects.
 Many have abilities that work well with Plant-types.
 Usually belong to the Earth or Wind element.
 The Field Magic "Forest" empowers them